 Digital Equity Public Portal Dashboard Information

-Public reporting on statewide digital equity data is available through the WISEdash Public Portal.
+Public reporting on statewide digital equity data is available through the WISEdash Public Portal and through interactive internet access maps.
 Using the Digital Equity dashboard, you can view data reported by students and families to public school districts about internet access, internet access quality, and device access across Wisconsin.
+With the interactive maps, you can see internet access and performance data visualized on a statewide map of school districts.

 About the Data